chatixia blog

 3. Rust Async: Tokio

-tokio::spawn — fire-and-forget tasks
+tokio::spawn — concurrent tasks

 tokio::spawn(async move { reg.health_check_loop().await });